+'''
-Input 0 "Username:" "Password:" -conceal

-reads a user name and password into registers S0 and S1, concealing the password as it is the last field in the dialogue box.
+Input 0 "Username: " "Password: " -conceal reads a user name and password into registers SO and SI, concealing the password as it is the last field in the dialogue box.

+'''

-• You must be careful to clear any registers holding sensitive information as soon as you've finished using them, as they're not secure.
+You must be careful to clear any registers holding sensitive information as soon as you've finished using them, as they're not secure.
 This particularly applies if you're storing a password in a register.

-Label <expr>
+Label expr

-The Label command sets label number <expr> to point to the beginning of the next line. <expr> can have any value between 1 and 9.
+The Label command sets label number expr to point to the beginning of the next line. expr can have any value between 1 and 9.
 You can then refer to this label number in future statements that need a label.
 Label numbers are reusable; the most recently encountered one is used, so the following is perfectly valid:

+'''

 #Set R1 to 0

-Set 0
+Set 1

 #Use label 1 to mark the beginning of loop1

 Label 1

 #increment r1

 Set r1 r1+1

 #if less than 5 go back to beginning of loop 1.

 if r1<5 goto 1

 #Use the same label to mark the beginning of a new loop

 Label 1

 #decrement r1

 Set r1 r1-1

-#if greater than 0 goto beginning of loop2
+#if greater than 0 go back to beginning of loop2

 if r1>0 goto 1

+'''